 - Some people have said they didn’t need to use as much or any fabric softener when using this laundry detergent recipe.

 For a wonderful picture tutorial check out I can teach my child, the blog that originally convinced me to make my own detergent.
 She also has a cute printable for labeling your detergent.
-Although, that is where I found the recipe, I believe it’s originally the Duggar Family’s recipe.
-Which in my opinion is a family that must know a lot about laundry.

 Have you ever made your own laundry detergent?
 What is holding you back if you haven’t?